 4. Home to the most expensive house in the world

-Mumbai showcases contrasting social status better than any other city.
+One of the most interesting facts about Mumbai is that it showcases contrasting social status better than any other city.
 The best example is while half of the city residents live in slums, it is also the home to the most expensive house in the world.
 “Antilia" is the most expensive house in the world, with 27 stories stretching 568 feet high.
 This house is the residence of Indian billionaire Mukesh Ambani and his family.
 Antilia has several helicopter pads, a ballroom, theatre and many other luxurious facilities.

 5. Home to one of the busiest railways in the world